Sergen Yalçın: Club career

+Early career and rise to stardom (1989–2001)

-Sergen began at Beşiktaş JK in 1991, and quickly became renowned for his skill and creativity.
+Sergen began at Beşiktaş in the 1991–92 season and quickly became renowned for his skill and creativity.
 His first spell at the club saw him score 46 goals in 158 games – no mean feat for a midfielder.
 However, it was known that Sergen lacked professionalism.
 After a 4–1 defeat to Samsunspor, he was publicly criticised by the Beşiktaş deputy president due to his careless lifestyle.
 Sergen responded to the club official by insulting him.

 Subsequently, Beşiktaş imposed a club-record fine of over £150,000.
-He was later forgiven after apologising but the fine stayed.
+He was later forgiven after apologising, but the fine stayed.
 Sergen then demanded a new and improved contract which was denied by the board.

-As expected, Sergen departed from the club and became Turkey's record signing when he moved to İstanbulspor for £5.5m in 1997.
-Thereafter, Sergen now desired a move to the European fields and began contract negotiations with Internazionale and AC Milan.
+As expected, Sergen departed from the club and became Turkey’s record signing when he moved to İstanbulspor for £5.5m in the 1997–98 season.
+Thereafter, Sergen desired a move to the European fields and began contract negotiations with Internazionale and Milan.
 Terms could not be met with the Italian giants.
-After struggling with his weight due to months of inaction, İstanbulspor failed to offload him, so Jet-Pa (a sports company) bought his contract and arranged a loan deal with Fenerbahçe, which involved him wearing a personalised shirt promoting the company.
+After struggling with his weight due to months of inaction, İstanbulspor failed to offload him, so Jet-Pa (a sports company) bought his contract and arranged a loan deal with Fenerbahçe during the 1998–99 season, which involved him wearing a personalised shirt promoting the company.

 Under the coaching firstly from Joachim Löw and Rıdvan Dilmen, he seemed to have buckled down to the task.
 But when Zdenek Zeman took over, Sergen was consistently engaged in trench warfare.
 Sergen publicly criticised Zeman for trying to play him on the wing, which he believed was not his best position, and was accused of faking injury to avoid training sessions.
-Along with many other incidents, the final straw came with the home game against Bursaspor.
-When he eventually came on as a substitute, Sergen missed a simple scoring chance, which many of the fans believe to have been a deliberate miss as an act of protest or just pure spite.
+Along with many other incidents, the final straw came with the home game against Bursaspor during the 1999–2000 season.
+When he eventually came on as a substitute, Sergen missed a simple scoring chance, which many fans believed to have been a deliberate miss as an act of protest or pure spite.
 In the late stages of the game, with the score locked at 2–2, he further infuriated the supporters by strolling across to take a corner as though he had all the time in the world.
-Midway through the 1999–2000 season, Sergen had his contract terminated by Fenerbahçe.
-Due to his terrific individual showings for the national team, Sergen attracted attention from several foreign clubs.
-There were speculations about a move to FC Barcelona, Bayern Munich or Borussia Dortmund.
+Midway through the season, Sergen had his contract terminated by Fenerbahçe.
+Due to his terrific individual showings for the Turkey national football team, Sergen attracted attention from several foreign clubs.
+There were speculations about a move to Barcelona, Bayern Munich, or Borussia Dortmund.